Table of contents

 A basic outlook

-The rock cycle is a set of changes which describes the processes through which igneous, metamorphic, and sedimentary rocks transform into one another.
+The rock cycle is a set of changes that describes the processes through which igneous, metamorphic, and sedimentary rocks transform into one another.

 We might think rocks are rigid and unchangeable, but at a geological scale, nothing is stable and everything changes.
 Due to the moving tectonic plates, which act as a driving force, rocks are subjected to a range of transforming processes.
 If the conditions are right, igneous rocks can transform into sedimentary or metamorphic, metamorphic rocks can become igneous or sedimentary, and sedimentary (you’ve guessed it!) can also transform into igneous or metamorphic.